Cycloidal Drives Are The Beating Hearts of Robotics. Here’s How You Can Easily Design One Yourself. Download For FREE.

 Designing Load bearing Plate and Pin

-The cycloidal disk wobbles as it rotates and not suitable for bearing load.
-A secondary structure in the form of load plate and load pins is needed.
-It is a simple mechanism with 5 load pins attached to the underside of the load plate via threaded screw holes (Figure 6a).
-Together with the load plate, the load pins are inserted into 10.0mm holes on the cycloidal disk and pushed by the cycloidal disk in a circular path.
-Additional threaded screw holes allow external structures to be attached the cycloidal drive.
+The cycloidal disk wobbles as it rotates, making it unsuitable for bearing loads.
+A secondary structure, consisting of a load plate and load pins, is required to support the load.
+This simple mechanism involves attaching 5 load pins to the underside of the load plate using threaded screw holes (Figure 6a).
+Along with the load plate, the pins fit into 10mm holes on the cycloidal disk and are guided along a circular path by the disk’s movement.
+Additional threaded screw holes allow external structures to be connected to the cycloidal drive.

 Figure 6. a) an exploded view of loading bearing plate and pins. b) Top view and c) bottom view.

-The load pins are simple cylinder with a 9mm external diameter and a 3mm through hole.
-Additional chamfers are added to the through hole to allow a counter sunk screw to sit flush and align the load pin in precise location.
-Smaller chamfers are added to the external rim to allow the load pin to slide into cycloidal disk easily (Figure 7).
+The load pins are simple cylinders with a 9mm outer diameter and a 3mm through-hole.
+Chamfers are added to the through-hole to allow a countersunk screw to sit flush and ensure precise alignment of the load pin.
+Smaller chamfers are also added to the outer edges, making it easier for the load pin to slide into the cycloidal disk (Figure 7).

 Figure 7.
 Adding of chamfers to a cylinder with a through hole to create load pin.

-The load plate provides anchorage for external structures and need to be constrained in laterally in X, Y and Z directions (Figure 8a) and rotational around X and Y axis whilst allowing free rotation motion around Z axis (Figure 8b).
-A small pin with external diameter of 8mm and internal diameter of 5mm is used to constrain the load plate and ball bearing laterally in X and Y axis.
-A thrust bearing placed on top of load plate helps to constrain it laterally in Z axis against the top cover and rotation around X and Y axis as well.
-The thrust bearing allows rotation around Z-axis to continue hence allowing the cycloidal drive to perform as intended.
+The load plate serves as an anchor for external structures and must be constrained laterally in the X, Y, and Z directions (Figure 8a), as well as rotationally around the X and Y axes, while still allowing free rotation around the Z-axis (Figure 8b).
+A small pin, with an outer diameter of 8mm and an inner diameter of 5mm, is used to constrain the load plate and ball bearing laterally in the X and Y directions.
+A thrust bearing placed on top of the load plate constrains it laterally in the Z direction and prevents rotation around the X and Y axes.
+The thrust bearing also enables free rotation around the Z-axis, ensuring the cycloidal drive operates as intended.

 Figure 8. a) Load plate and pin being constrained laterally in X, Y and Z direction and b) rotational motion around X and Y axis are constrained whilst free motion around Z axis.